Elysium1436/obsidian-vault/Notes/Knowledge Bank/STEM/Computer Science/Obsidian markdown tutorial.md

 ![[Pasted image 20211028000625.png]]

-You can also put links in sort of [like this](https://www.google.com)
+You can also put links in sort of like this  [a link](https://www.google.com)

+# Obsidian related stuff

+Press \[ two times, then write something, you'll see a menu pop up. [[Angela Broccoli]] Thats how you link a document inside obsidian